seedcase-project/team/entries/onboarding.md

 ## Welcome to Seedcase

-If you landed on this post, you are most likely a new team member on the Seedcase project.
+If you landed on this post, you are most likely a new team member on the Seedcase Project.
 Welcome!

-To get you started, there are some first steps you'll need to do and some posts to for you to read and review.
+To get you started, there are some first steps you'll need to do and some posts for you to read and review.

 ## First steps

 1. **Send your GitHub username and Discord username to the Team Leader**
-    - We use Discord as our communication platform and this way so you can be added to the Seedcase Project server asap.
+    - We use Discord as our communication platform and this way so you can be added to the Seedcase Project server right away.
 If you don't have a Discord account, you can go to [discord.com](https://discord.com) and create one.
     - You will need to be added to the SDCA and Seedcase organizaions (and potentially other repositories) on GitHub.
 If you don't have a GitHub account, you can go to [github.com](https://github.com) and create one.
 2. **Set up GitHub two-factor authentication (2FA)**
     - See [this post](github.md) (you will need 2FA to access the Seedcase repositories)